 Read More →

-Vendor Contract Essentials: How Community Associations Can Avoid Costly Mistakes As spring approaches, community association boards are gearing up to tackle long-awaited projects—from landscaping improvements to major repairs.
-While selecting the right vendor is a critical first step, having a well-structured contract and a strong management strategy can make all the difference in ensuring a smooth process and avoiding costly…
+As spring approaches, community association boards are gearing up to tackle long-awaited projects—from landscaping improvements to major repairs.
+While selecting the right vendor is a critical first step, having a well-structured contract and a strong management strategy can make all the difference in ensuring a smooth process and avoiding costly mistakes.
+From choosing reliable contractors to negotiating fair terms, each…

 Read More →

-Should You Discount Assessments for Board Members?
 In community associations, a frequently debated topic is whether board members should receive discounted assessments as compensation or recognition for their service.
 This issue is particularly relevant in Illinois, where community associations must navigate both legal frameworks and ethical considerations.
-Legal Framework According to the Illinois Condominium Property Act, no provision allows for…
+Legal Framework According to the Illinois Condominium Property Act, no provision allows for the discounting of assessments for any unit…

 Read More →

-4 Step Process to Enforcing Condominium Bylaws Enforcing condominium bylaws is essential for maintaining the harmony and integrity of a community.
+Enforcing condominium bylaws is essential for maintaining the harmony and integrity of a community.
 At Hirzel Law, we understand the complexities involved in this process and offer a straightforward four-step approach to ensure compliance and resolve conflicts effectively.
-Here’s a detailed guide on how to enforce condominium bylaws in Illinois, incorporating our expert…
+Here’s a detailed guide on how to enforce condominium bylaws in Illinois, incorporating our expert process: Step 1: Identify and Document the…

 Read More →

-Unlocking Success: Using Legal Representation Over Collection Agencies for Delinquent Condominium Assessments Community associations play a crucial role in maintaining the integrity and functionality of shared living spaces.
+Community associations play a crucial role in maintaining the integrity and functionality of shared living spaces.
 However, when faced with delinquent condominium assessments, these associations often encounter significant challenges in recovering the owed amounts.
-While some may consider turning to collection agencies as a solution, there are compelling…
+While some may consider turning to collection agencies as a solution, there are compelling reasons why community associations should select a law firm instead.
+Debt collection…

 Read More →

-What your Illinois Homeowners Association needs to know about Architectural Control Requirements Most condominium declarations will limit the ability of a unit owner’ ability to make changes to any structure, improvement, or any of the limited or general common elements within a condominium or common interest community association to preserve the aesthetics of the community.
-In many cases, deed restrictions…
+Most condominium declarations will limit the ability of a unit owner’ ability to make changes to any structure, improvement, or any of the limited or general common elements within a condominium or common interest community association to preserve the aesthetics of the community.
+In many cases, deed restrictions will require the unit owner to obtain the express consent of an…

 Read More →